tsengwoody/Access8Math/readme.md

 # Access8Math update log

+## Access8Math v4.2 Update

+* Added import/export feature for .a8m files.
+* Fixed some issues.

 ## Access8Math v4.1 Update

 * Indicate a capital letter using NVDA voice configuration when the node consists of only one uppercase letter.